aliencube/open-chat-playground/docs/openai.md

     ```powershell
     # PowerShell
-    dotnet run --project "$REPOSITORY_ROOT/src/OpenChat.PlaygroundApp" -- `
+    dotnet run --project $REPOSITORY_ROOT/src/OpenChat.PlaygroundApp -- `
         --connector-type OpenAI
     ```

-    Alternatively, you can specify a different model via command line arguments (API key will be read from user-secrets):
+    Optionally, if you want to run with a different model, say [GPT-4o](https://openai.com/index/hello-gpt-4o/), other than the default one, you can specify it via command line:

     ```bash
     # bash/zsh